OpenCollarTeam/opencollarteam.github.io/docs/Manual-Test-Suite.md

 - Try adding an owner.
 - Try running away.
 - Try adding an owner, then another.
 The second should fail.
-- Try setting OwnSelf, then adding an owner, then adding another.
-Both additions should succeed.
+- Try going to + Owner and select Wearer, then add another owner, then add an owner again.
+All three owners should succeed.
+Check your work in List Access.
 - Try adding an owner, then having that owner add another.
 The second should succeed.
 - Try adding and removing people from the Trust and Block lists.
 - Try enabling Group access.
 People in the same active group as the collar should be able to give commands (try "nadu" for example).